When can babies eat kimchi?

 While the nutritional profile depends on the type of vegetables and flavorings used to make the dish, in the United States and other countries that have embraced Korean cooking, kimchi commonly refers to fermented cabbage leaves with chili peppers, garlic, and salt.
 This variety of kimchi offers lots of B vitamins, along with some vitamin K and iron.

 No, preserved/fermented cabbage is not a common choking hazard, though in theory, an individual can choke on any food.
-Always stay near your baby and check out our age-appropriate serving suggestions below.
+Always stay near your baby and check out our age-appropriate serving suggestions.

 Is kimchi a common allergen?